7sDream/tui-markup/README.md

 - `ansi`: `ANSIStringsGenerator` for directly print result in any ASNI compliant terminal.
 - `tui`: `TuiTextGenerator` for create `Text` struct of `tui` crate to show the result.
-- `crossterm`: `CrosstermCommandsGenerator` for create a series Command of `crossterm` create to print the result.
+- `crossterm`: `CrosstermCommandsGenerator` for create a series of Command of `crossterm` crate to print the result.

 There is also a macro([`tui-markup-ansi-macro`] crate) to compile markup source into ANSI sequence at compile time, check it if you need.